 Many people will install an antivirus program in their system and think that they are 100% protected.
 That is what I have been doing until my computer was attacked by a Csrss.exe Trojan horse.
 Checking from the processes running, the csrss for windows service was having lower case letters while the Trojan had a capital C. The antivirus I was using could not detect it.
 The Trojan was turning word documents to have the .exe (executable) extension.
 So, it is only after opening such documents that I was getting a warning about an attempt to open a suspicious file.

-Turning to the Internet, I decided to download malwarebytes, a free anti-malware, though you can also get a paid version.
-I used the free version which managed to detect and delete all the Trojan horses I had in my computer.
+Turning to the Internet, I decided to download Malwarebytes, a free anti-malware, though you can also get a paid version.
+I used the free version which managed to detect and delete all the Trojan horses I had on my computer.

 Trojan Horse Detected